-Previous engineers have walked up the hill with a tool box.
+Previous engineers have walked up the hill with a toolbox.
 I can say this with all honesty; not me.
-In the past they have also rented a helicopter, used a snow cat, snowmobiles or an ATV with snow tracks.
+In the past, they have also rented a helicopter, and used a snowcat, snowmobile, or an ATV with snow tracks.
 I’d do those things provided they are safe and insured.
-As I get older (and wiser), I realize that the only person who going to look after my well being is me.
+As I get older (and wiser), I realize that the only person who going to look after my well-being is me.

 Anyway, the trip starts here, at the gate: